survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 The current configuration shares code by coincidence already due to the usage patterns.
 Only a small part of the code differs, and as a result, only the page manifests, and the bundles mapping to their entries differ.

-In a more complicated application, you should apply techniques covered in the *Bundle Splitting* chapter across the pages.
+In a more complicated application, you should apply techniques covered in the _Bundle Splitting_ chapter across the pages.
 Dropping the multi-compiler mode can be worthwhile then.

 ### Adjusting Configuration

 Adjustment is needed to share code between the pages.
 Most of the code can remain the same.
 The way you expose it to webpack has to change so that it receives a single configuration object.
-As `HtmlWebpackPlugin` picks up all chunks by default, you have to adjust it to pick up only the chunks that are related to each page:
+As _mini-html-webpack-plugin_ picks up all chunks by default, you have to adjust it to pick up only the chunks that are related to each page:

 **webpack.config.js**